-This minor ii V I lick is built by playing the F#m7b5 arpeggio with a passing note (G) over that chord, followed by an F#dim7 chord over B7alt.
+Build this minor ii V I lick is by playing the F#m7b5 arpeggio with a passing note (G) over that chord.
+Then follow it by an F#dim7 chord over B7alt.

 When soloing over minor ii V I chords, you can play iim7b5-iidim7 arpeggios over the iim7b5-V7alt chords.
-When doing so, the iidim7 arpeggio brings out the sound of B7b9 with no root note.
+Doing so brings out the sound of B7b9 with no root note.

 This may sound complex, but, if you know to play a iidim7 arpeggio over the V7alt chord, you’ll be on your way to nailing these chords in your solos.

-One of the most popular soloists in jazz history, Charlie Parker left us with a wealth of improvisational information to study and use in your playing.
+One of the most popular soloists in jazz history, Charlie Parker, left us with a wealth of improvisational information to study.
+Use it in your playing.
 This final easy jazz lick uses a classic Bird line over a major ii V I chord progression.

-The line is so closely associated with Parker’s playing that there are lyrics used when learning how to play this lick.
-The “I Love Charlie Parker” section of this line is commonly used in jazz solos, and should be taken out of this lick and used in other contexts if possible.
+We associate this line so closely to Parker’s playing that there are lyrics used when learning how to play this lick.
+The “I Love Charlie Parker” section of this line is commonly used in jazz solos.
+It should be taken out of this lick and used in other contexts if possible.